merledu/cachefy/README.md

 If you see the above then...

 ### It worked!

-You are ready to go.
-Next step is to go inside the `docs/` folder where you will find the labs to perform.

 ### For quick debugging
 If you quickly want to see what verilog is being generated, go to this link  https://bit.ly/3u3zr0e and write Chisel here.